-When new cluster memberships are created, Navigator automatically generates repositories using the new cluster name.
+When new cluster memberships are created, repositories are automatically generated using the new cluster name.
 They are created on the queue managers that will hold the full repositories.
 Receiver channels are automatically defined for new cluster memberships, as well as sender channels to the full repository.

 Learn more about clusters in the following articles: